By Steve Sanders

 While email is the typical point of access, malware is the criminal payload it injects into a target’s systems.
 Here are some examples of malware that fraudsters commonly deploy:

 This malware secretly observes your activity.
 It can take the annoying, but relatively harmless, form of adware and cookies, but far more concerning is spyware in the form of keyloggers, stealware and system monitors.
 The primary goal of destructive spyware is to covertly steal information like passwords or credit card numbers that can be used to commit identity theft and fraud.
 During the pandemic, cyber criminals have copied legitimate COVID-19 trackers and launched them in malicious domains to target victims.
+One can visit Nettitude website for security and safeguarding the system.

 Once installed, this type of malware locks out the authorized user and encrypts the available data to be held for ransom.
 In March, security vendor Carbon Black reported a 148% increase in ransomware attacks — which included a large increase in attacks on financial institutions — compared to the previous month.